Bush v. Gore: Remedy

 The Court ruled 5–4 that no constitutionally valid recount could be completed by a December 12 "safe harbor" deadline.
 The Court asserted that "the Supreme Court of Florida has said that the legislature intended the State's electors to 'participat[e] fully in the federal electoral process,' as provided in ."
 The Court therefore effectively ended the proposed recount, because "the Florida Legislature intended to obtain the safe-harbor benefits of 3 U.S.C. §5."
 Souter said bluntly, "The 3 U.S.C. §5 issue is not serious."
 Breyer's dissent stated, "By halting the manual recount, and thus ensuring that uncounted legal votes will not be counted under any standard, this Court crafts a remedy out of proportion to the asserted harm.
 And that remedy harms the very fairness interests the Court is attempting to protect."

 Four justices (Stevens, Ginsburg, Souter and Breyer) had dissented from the Court's earlier (December 9) decision, by the same five-justice majority, to grant Bush's emergency request to stop the recount and grant certiorari.
 In their dissents from the Court's December 12 per curiam opinion, Breyer and Souter acknowledged that the counting up until December 9 had not conformed with equal protection requirements.
-However, Souter and Breyer favored remanding the case to the Florida Supreme Court for the purpose of crafting specific guidelines for how to count disputed ballots, in contrast to the majority's decision to halt the recount altogether.
+But Souter and Breyer favored remanding the case to the Florida Supreme Court for the purpose of crafting specific guidelines for how to count disputed ballots, in contrast to the majority's decision to halt the recount altogether.
 The actual counting had ended with the December 9 ruling, issued three days before any deadline.

-The dissenting opinions strongly criticized the five-justice majority for involving the Court in state-level affairs.
-Justice Stevens's dissent (joined by Justices Breyer and Ginsburg) concluded as follows:
+The dissenting opinions strongly criticized the majority for involving the Court in state-level affairs.
+Stevens's dissent (joined by Breyer and Ginsburg) concluded as follows: